jknlsn/dotfiles/README.md

 Source the zshrc config
 `source .zshrc`

-From now on can use `dotfiles` commands to install brew packages or to update the list of installed brew packages and sync it:
+From now on can use `dfm` commands to install brew packages or to update the list of installed brew packages and sync it to this repo.

-- `dotfiles update`
-- `dotfiles install`

-Add dot files to the repo with commands

-`dotfiles add .filename`
-`dotfiles commit -m "Added filename"`
-`dotfiles push`